Close

 Bird shooting

 Ducks and other birds are popular visitors to our parks and other open areas.
-This peace is disturbed during bird shooting season by the sounds of gunfire, which results in the death and injury of huge numbers of both native and introduced species.
+This peace is disturbed during bird shooting season by the sounds of gunfire, which results in the death and injury of huge numbers of both native and introduced birds.

 Greyhound racing